flobath/glados/docs/usage/index.md

 # Project Usage

-This document provides instructions on how to install and run the Glados project on Unix systems.
+This document provides instructions on how to install and run the GLaDOS project on Unix systems.
 It serves as a comprehensive guide for users to set up the project environment and execute the necessary binaries to get the project up and running.

 ## Prerequisites